 I first fetched metal smith and ODU instructor Jane Ritchie from her studio in Norfolk, then was lucky to have Mallory Jarrell stop by my place after hanging a show at local boutique Kitsch.
 You should definitely click on their names and check out their work.
 It’s nice to see such diverse work being done around here.

 I then actually made the effort(I am a recluse) to go check out a show happening at Fawn Street Studios and was glad I did.
-I hadn’t even know about the studios and warehouse till recently.
+I hadn’t known about the studios and warehouse till recently.
 I hope they have more shows there and put the space to good use.
 Below are pictures from the event, Peanut Butter Fluxxx.
 I especially liked the work in the second from the bottoms photo, all done by artist Will Clark.